The Economics of Population Health Management

 Screening studies are, obviously, important to PHM.
 From an accountability perspective, taking responsibility for identifying patients eligible for screening and ensuring proper follow-up is important.
 And, from an integration perspective, engaging patients at the time of their screening study better integrates us.
 Can we identify patients at increased risk, such as women with a family history of breast cancer in need of genetic screening or men screened for lung cancer in need of greater intervention for tobacco cessation?
 Although these activities may not be not directly related to radiology services, this level of accountability and integration affects the broader population health outcomes.

-In this column, I have written about the importance of local activities informing national policy.
+Previously in this column, I have written about the importance of local activities informing national policy.
 The population health initiatives I describe fit that model.
 We can test them locally, gain experience, prove their value, and expand them to viable national economic policy.
 All it takes is a willingness — and commitment — to making ourselves even more integral and accountable.

 By Ezequiel Silva III, MD, FACR, Chair